nitk-nest/NeST/INSTALL.md

     Netperf version 2.7.0
     ```

-    If netperf is not installed, then it can be obtained from your linux distribution packages.
+    If netperf is not installed, then it can be obtained from your Linux distribution packages.
-    For ubuntu run:
+    For Ubuntu run:

     ```shell
     sudo apt install netperf